 High performance in a small size – disruptive CO2 sensor based on photoacoustic spectroscopy (PAS)

-Increasingly efficient building insulation can help to mitigate the effects of climate change, but heavily-insulated buildings are not always good for human health.
+Increasingly efficient building insulation can help to mitigate the effects of climate change, but heavily insulated buildings are not always good for human health.
 Poor ventilation can result in lower oxygen levels and a build-up of carbon dioxide (CO2).
 Even moderate levels of CO2 can have a negative impact on health and productivity.
 Already at 1000ppm, people begin to experience drowsiness and have difficulty concentrating.
-Consequently, there is a growing demand for smart indoor air quality sensors that can “smell” rising levels of CO2 and either alert the user or trigger a system response.
+Consequently, CO2 sensor module manufacturers are facing a growing demand for smart indoor air quality sensors that can “smell” rising levels of CO2 and either alert the user or trigger a system response.
+Smart home CO2 sensors enable real-time CO2 monitoring for demand-controlled ventilation systems, air purifiers, and thermostats while allowing users to accurately measure and adjust indoor air quality.

-With the current pandemic, awareness of indoor air quality is rising, making accurate, affordable monitoring solutions like the XENSIV™ PAS CO2 sensor more important than ever.
-It has been shown that a correlation exists between the concentration of CO2 and aerosols, one of the transmission pathways of COVID-19.
-Therefore, if we can reliably measure the CO2 level in an indoor space, we can actively manage the risk of virus transmission.
+With the recent pandemic, awareness of indoor air quality is rising, making accurate, affordable monitoring solutions such as the XENSIV™ PAS CO2 sensor more important than ever.
+It has been shown that a correlation exists between the concentration of CO2 and aerosols, one of the transmission pathways of viruses (like COVID-19 or influenza).
+Therefore, if we can reliably measure the CO2 level indoors using CO2 sensing technology, we can actively manage the risk of virus transmission.

-Widespread adoption of CO2 sensors has so far been hampered by size, performance and cost constraints.
-Infineon’s XENSIV™ PAS CO2 sensor leverages photoacoustic spectroscopy (PAS) technology to provide an exceptionally small, real CO2 sensor, overcoming the challenges of existing CO2 sensor solutions.
+Widespread adoption of CO2 sensors has so far been hampered by size, performance, and cost constraints.
+The XENSIV™ PAS CO2 sensor from Infineon leverages photoacoustic spectroscopy (PAS) technology to provide an exceptionally small, real CO2 sensor, overcoming the challenges of existing carbon dioxide gas detectors.
 Its unprecedentedly small form factor in SMD (Surface Mounted Device) package allows for smooth high-volume assembly and easy system integration.
+The unique CO2 sensor intuitively understands its environment, using disruptive and highly accurate CO2 sensor technology when measuring carbon dioxide detector levels.

 Along with size and cost advantages, the sensor delivers superior accuracy, providing a direct readout of the real CO2 level, not simply a correlation.
 Infineon’s leading position in MEMS technology is the foundation for this unique and accurate CO2 detection approach.
-Reliable CO2 measurement enables smart monitoring of indoor air quality, allowing users to take control of their environmental conditions and experience improvements in health, productivity and overall well-being.
+Reliable CO2 sensor measurement enables smart CO2 measurement and monitoring of indoor air quality, allowing users to take control of their environmental conditions and experience improvements in health, productivity, and overall well-being.

 Disruptive environmental sensor technology from Infineon